spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_generalInformation_productIdentifier |
 | **Expected Value** | Alphanumeric String                                                                 |

----

 ##### 6.1.1.2 productPassportIdentifier {#DigitalBatteryPassport_generalInformation_productPassportIdentifier}

-The *productPassportIdentifier* is a unique alphanumeric code used to unambiguously identify each individual battery and its associated digital passport.
+The `productPassportIdentifier` is a unique alphanumeric code used to unambiguously identify each individual battery and its associated digital passport.
 This identifier ensures consistency and traceability and follows the specified URN format.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|